DameLyngdoh/guitar-chord-svg-generator-angular/README.md

 # GuitarChordApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+This is a library to generate an SVG within an Angular component to display a specific guitar chord.
+The `lib-guitar-chord-generator` directive can be used in the template of any component to display the SVG.

 ## Installation
+### NPM
+`npm i dl-guitar-svg-chord-generator`
 ### Manual
 Simply copy the `guitar-chord-generator` directory, which is a library, in the `projects` direcotry and add it to the `projects` directory of your angular application.
 To use the component, you would have to add the import code in relevant components/modules.